rabbytesoftware/quiver/README.md

-# Watcher
+# Quiver

-Watcher is an open-source game server client designed to make managing dedicated servers incredibly easy.
+Quiver is an open-source game server client designed to make managing dedicated servers incredibly easy.
 Think of it as Steam, but for servers!
-With Watcher, you don't have to worry about port forwarding or networking configurations—just click "Play" and you're good to go!
+With Quiver, you don't have to worry about port forwarding or networking configurations—just click "Play" and you're good to go!

-## What is Watcher?
+## What is Quiver?

-Watcher is the base application that handles networking, publishes a REST API for server management, and (most importantly) downloads and loads packages.
+Quiver is the base application that handles networking, publishes a REST API for server management, and (most importantly) downloads and loads packages.
 Each package corresponds to a specific server implementation.
 For example, you could have packages for CS2, Minecraft, L4D2, CSGO, and more—all managed within the same app.

-However, Watcher itself cannot open any server without these packages.
+However, Quiver itself cannot open any server without these packages.
 It acts as the foundation for server management, allowing users to easily install and run server implementations.

 ## Current Development Status

-Watcher is currently under heavy development, and we're aiming to deploy a demo by the end of **April 2025**.
+Quiver is currently under heavy development, and we're aiming to deploy a demo by the end of **June 2025**.
 The demo will feature a simple real-time chat application, which will be released exclusively to our beta tester channels.

 ## Future Plans

 We are working on a comprehensive Wiki that will:

-- Explain the internal functions of Watcher.
+- Explain the internal functions of Quiver.
-- Provide detailed instructions on how to create and upload Watcher packages.
+- Provide detailed instructions on how to create and upload Quiver packages.
 - Serve as a resource for developers, similar to the NixOS package repository.

 Stay tuned for updates!